 - Experience in teaching Vietnamese language and culture preferably at a community college level.

 - Teaching, training, and/or cultural life experiences, which enable one to teach, tutor, and mentor students from diverse language, cultural, ethnic, socioeconomic, or educational backgrounds.

 - Ability to take an active role in working with faculty, student groups, and college support services, particularly within the Department and the Division.

 - Solid knowledge of English, both written and spoken, is highly desirable.

 Instructional duties and assignments may consist of one or more of the following:

 - Provide instruction for assigned courses.
-This includes preparation, in class activities, evaluation of students’ work, consultation with students outside of class (scheduling time beyond normal office hours if necessary), maintenance of currency in the subjects taught and other efforts related to the teaching of the assigned classes.
+This includes preparation for in-class or on-line/distance education activities, evaluation of students’ work, consultation with students outside of class and/or on-line, maintenance of currency in the subjects taught.

-- Maintain accurate class and other records conforming with state requirements and stated district and college needs.
+- Maintain accurate class and other records required by the college.